 Understanding what a beer might taste like from its name alone can be a little daunting.
 Despite the craft beer community’s welcoming nature, it is easy to see why newcomers might feel lost when looking at a beer menu.
-Wheat, weizen and wit—each are different styles with specific histories and characteristics, but all are fairly similar in composition.
+Wheat, weizen and wit, beer styles each have specific histories and characteristics, but all are fairly similar in composition.
 It can be confusing!

 While some beer styles require a bit of background to understand, one can often make reasonable assumptions about a beer’s character with a small amount of information.
 Here are five clues that will help you quickly decipher what a beer might taste like before ordering.